kilamidah/Holographic-Superconductor/README.md

 Libraries = NumPy, SciPy, Matplotlib
 # How To Run
  - Make sure the three necessary libraries are all correctly installed.
 Run below codes individually.
- 1. pip install numpy
+ 1. "pip install numpy"
- 2. pip install scipy
+ 3. "pip install scipy"
- 3. pip install matplotlib
+ 4. "pip install matplotlib"
 # Academic Context
 This work was completed as part of my BSc in Theoretical Physics at Swansea University (2026).
 It demonstrates the bridge between general relativity, condensed matter physics, and computational science.